 A Kaizen process mapping event is a multi-day event that allows members of a business or organization to visualize their processes, offering a top-down view on the workings of the entire business.
 However, it is important to note that the event sessions are for documenting issues, not solving problems.
 The issues will be resolved during the action items after the event, or as part of a Kaizen workshop event.

-If you are trying to map the entire value stream of a product or service, consider running a Kaizen Value Stream mapping (VSM) event.
+If you are trying to map the entire value stream of a product or service, consider running a Value Stream Mapping (VSM) event.

 By organizing a team to map and understand how the current state of business processes are working, the resulting process map can assist with revisions and updates to the processes.
 The process map will empower you to bring your processes as close to an ideal state of efficiency and effectiveness as possible.